Faculty and Staff

 including seventeenth-century popular music, theatrical music and broadside balladry.

 Her work focuses on musical representations of witchcraft and magic, music and memory,

 Dr. Williams' book, Damnable Practises: Music, Witches, and Dangerous Women in Seventeenth-Century English Broadside Ballads (Ashgate, 2015) examines the representations of witches and unruly women in seventeenth-century English cheap print and popular song .
 Her articles and reviews have appeared in several top-tier musicology and humanities journals as well as essay collections published by Ashgate, Brill, the University of Indiana Press, and Routledge.
 She has presented papers at history, literary studies, and musicological conferences throughout the United States and Europe.

-Dr. Williams teaches undergraduate music history and graduate seminars on English music, renaissance music, and baroque music in the School of Music and serves as affiliate faculty in the Women’s and Gender Studies Program.
+Dr. Williams teaches undergraduate music history and graduate seminars on English music, renaissance music, and baroque music in the School of Music at USC.
 Previously, she served as Executive Director of the Women's Museum of California (formerly the San Diego Women’s History Museum and Educational Center) from 2006-2007.
 She is a member of the Society for Seventeenth Century Music, the American Musicological Society, the Renaissance Society of America, and the Shakespeare Association of America.

 Ph.D.
 Northwestern University (historical musicology)